 1. The contest/critique entry form is available online here.

-- Newspaper & Newsmagazine- Send one copy of your best two issues for the 2016-2017
+Newspaper & Newsmagazine- Mail TWO COPIES EACH of your best two issues for the 2019-2020 year.

-GSPA offers 59 separate categories to recognize outstanding student work in journalism (see categories here).
+GSPA offers 59 separate categories to recognize outstanding student work in journalism.
+NOTE: 2020 Category descriptions have been updated.
+Please review each category before submitting your entries.
 Work published in newspaper, newsmagazine, news website and video broadcast may be entered in the spring competition, while yearbook and literary magazine entries are accepted in the summer.

-We are now accepting entries for individual student work published in newspaper, newsmagazine, news website and video broadcast.
+On Jan.
+3, 2020 we will begin accepting entries for individual student work published in a newspaper, newsmagazine, news website or video broadcast.
 Entries must be published between Feb.
-1, 2016 and Feb.
-24, 2017.
+1, 2019 and March 6, 2020.
 ALL REQUIRED FORMS WILL BE SUBMITTED ONLINE.

 1. $2 fee for each individual entry